(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

 - That too was not a viable prospect.
 [Return ↩]

 - This brief statement elides what was in fact a decisive year for us: we had to decide about the future of our marriage, and full commitment was the issue we did resolve.
-Loyalty accrued for good things past must also have been a strong factor in our remaining together, up to now.
+Loyalty accrued for good things past must also have been a strong factor in our remaining together, and abandoning psychedelics carried me to come out what had become a deep hole.
 [Return ↩]

 - Ever since, that region has been Holy Ground for me (and Helen and I returned to it thereafter many times).
 See the 29 July 2017 issue of New Scientist for a useful discussion of how “Feeling Awe Makes People Happier and Less Stressed”, that is, how the experience of awesome environmental immersions — like good Psydelelics — can both expand and calm fevered brains.
 We never related better than after we experienced this enormous, mostly silent, endlessly-embracing place.
 [Return ↩]